Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 zFpE AlFAhBycuI VhXHF486E5XiLq4FuQak3X1dKh3unfaHKPVFy3qUyvSJPd fSY 2A46D1wuXtvaiNcy7YcSpCeYr1h8ozs AeEy0fu6WdZqn8giHBKYBIB89P

-These pages existed at one time and now are no longer live (2xx) and have not been redirected elsewhere.
+These pages existed once, are no longer live (2xx), and have not been redirected elsewhere.

 5xx